 The second element consists of training held by the specialised body for teachers, social workers and the media, combined with workshops with NGOs and public administration staff members.
-A training module has been developed and by the end of 2012, a total of 811 people had completed the Authority's training, which is a combination of sensitisation and legal knowledge transfer.
+A training module has been developed, combining sensitisation and the transfer of legal knowledge.

-Seven research studies and a final study constitute the third element of the project: four studies dealt with discrimination in the field of employment, one analysed clients' awareness of their rights and the remaining two will look into discriminatory practices within the system of public administration.
+Seven research studies and a final study constitute the third element of the project: four studies dealt with discrimination in the field of employment, one analysed clients' awareness of their rights and the remaining two have looked into discriminatory practices within the system of public administration.
 In the framework of the project surveys have been and will be conducted testing social attitudes towards non-discrimination and diversity.

 The project also contains a travelling exhibition of works of young people related to the issue of non-discrimination.
-The exhibition's aim is to raise the awareness of youth about this problem.
+The exhibition's aim is to raise the awareness of youth about this problem.440

 Information should be disseminated in a way that is accessible to all people with disabilities and in languages understood by minorities in that country.
-In Finland, for instance, a leaflet on the Non-Discrimination Act has been produced by the Ministry of Labour and the SEIS-project, and made available in sign language and in Braille as well as both in print and on the internet in Finnish, Swedish, English, Sami, Russian, Arabic, French and Spanish.
+In Finland, for instance, a leaflet on the Non-Discrimination Act has been produced by the Ministry of Labour and the SEIS-project,441 and made available in sign language and in Braille as well as both in print and on the internet in Finnish, Swedish, English, Sami, Russian, Arabic, French and Spanish.
 French television campaigns and websites are adapted for the visually and hearing impaired.
-In contrast, information is not provided in a manner that caters for disabled people's needs in some countries including Bulgaria, the Czech Republic, Hungary, Latvia, Portugal, Slovakia and, to some extent, Poland.
+In contrast, information is not provided in a manner that caters for disabled people's needs in some countries including Bulgaria, the Czech Republic, Hungary, Latvia, Portugal, Slovakia and, to some extent, Poland.442